-We don’t have all the answers that’s for sure, but we can help you make your science lessons fun, educational, and simplified.
+Is your life too complicated?
+We can't help with everything, but we can help with some things.
+We can help you make your science lessons fun, educational, and simplified.
 Just read the Fuddlebrook story as a shared reading activity, pull the ingredients out of your Fuddlebrook science kit (already gathered, and measured for you).
 Then follow up with activities suggested in your Fuddlebrook teacher guide and assess through your student journals.

 We suggest beginning the semester with Who Stole Herman Tweed, a story about forensic science/what is a scientist/science process skills.
 Students will enjoy solving the mystery right along with Freddie, Liza, and Bert.
 Then they can reinforce and have fun identifying the Fuddlebrook Mystery Powder.
 Of course, you can gather and buy the science activity ingredients, but if you have the budget for the experiment kit it’s super convenient to have the materials at your fingertips!